The Most Common Felony Crimes in Colorado

 • Traffic misdemeanors are criminal violations that include operating a vehicle unlawfully.
 Traffic courts usually handle them, and punishments are different from misdemeanors that involve harm to people or property.

-• Criminal misdemeanors such as theft, violence, and harassment typically result in less than a year in jail, fines, and more severe consequences than traffic violations.
+• Criminal misdemeanors such as theft, violence, and harassment typically result in less than a year in jail, fines, and typically more severe consequences than traffic violations.

 Both can lead to jail time, probation, fines, and permanent criminal records.